Winnie Mandela: Transition to democracy: 1990–2003

 During South Africa's transition to multi-racial democracy, she adopted a far less conciliatory attitude to White South Africans and was considered to be as controversial as her husband was before his arrest.
 She was seen on her husband's arm when he was released in February 1990, the first time the couple had been seen in public for nearly 30 years.

-However, their 38-year marriage ended in April 1992 after rumours of unfaithfulness.
+Their 38-year marriage ended in April 1992 after rumours of unfaithfulness.
 Their divorce was finalised in March 1996.
 She then adopted the surname "Madikizela-Mandela".
 Also in 1992, she lost her position as the head of the ANC social welfare department, amid allegations of corruption.

-Madikizela-Mandela actively campaigned for the ANC in South Africa's first non-racial elections.
+Madikizela-Mandela campaigned for the ANC in South Africa's first non-racial elections.
 Appointed Deputy Minister of Arts, Culture, Science and Technology in May 1994, she was dismissed 11 months later following allegations of corruption.

-In 1995, multiple prominent members of the ANC Women's League, including Adelaide Tambo resigned from the National Executive Committee of that body because of disagreement with Madikizela-Mandela's leadership of the body, and amid a controversy about a large donation from Pakistani politician Benazir Bhutto that was not handed over to the League by Madikizela-Mandela.
+In 1995, prominent members of the ANC Women's League, including Adelaide Tambo resigned from the National Executive Committee of that body because of disagreement with Madikizela-Mandela's leadership of the body and amid a controversy about a large donation from Pakistani politician Benazir Bhutto that was not handed over to the League by Madikizela-Mandela.

-She remained extremely popular amongst many ANC supporters.
+She remained extremely popular amongst many African National Congress (ANC) supporters.
 In December 1993 and April 1997, she was elected president of the ANC Women's League, although she withdrew her candidacy for ANC Deputy President at the movement's Mafikeng conference in December 1997.
 Earlier in 1997, she appeared before the Truth and Reconciliation Commission.
-Archbishop Desmond Tutu as chairman of the commission recognised her importance in the anti-apartheid struggle, but exhorted her to apologise and to admit her mistakes.
+Archbishop Desmond Tutu as chairman of the commission recognised her importance in the anti-apartheid struggle but exhorted her to apologise and to admit her mistakes.
 In a guarded response, she admitted "things went horribly wrong".

-During the 1990s, she associated with Israeli organised crime figures operating in South Africa, who were involved in extorting the local Jewish community, and other criminal activity.
+During the 1990s, she associated with the Israeli mafia operating in South Africa, which was involved in extorting the local Jewish community, and other criminal activity.

 In 2002, Madikizela-Mandela was found guilty by a Parliamentary ethics committee of failing to disclose donations and financial interests.
-Madikizela Mandela was often absent from Parliament, sometimes for months at a time, and was ordered by Parliament to account for her absences in 2003.
+Madikizela Mandela was often absent from Parliament, sometimes for months at a time and was ordered by Parliament to account for her absences in 2003.

-Legal problems and withdrawal from South African politics: 2003–2007
+Withdrawal from politics: 2003–2007

 In 2003, Madikizela-Mandela offered to act as a human shield prior to the 2003 invasion of Iraq.
 Also in 2003, she helped defuse a hostage situation at Wits University, where a student who was in arrears with fees took a staff member hostage at knifepoint.